This is a general guide on how to write a memo (aka “memorandum” if you wanna be technical) that:

 Reason: Email me back your quota progress by 5pm today.

-Remember that a lot of people open their messages and emails on different devices such as tablets and phones, and if you’re header is too long, they have to scroll a significant amount to see the real meat of the memo.
+Remember that a lot of people open their messages and emails on different devices such as tablets and phones, and if your header is too long, they have to scroll a significant amount to see the real meat of the memo.

 Memo Tip #3: Your memo should convey all the information in the smallest amount of text possible.